ColinKennedy/nvim2/README_6.md

 - https://www.reddit.com/r/neovim/comments/1abev8d/any_tips_to_optimize_cmp_performance/

+- src/ex_cmds.h is super slow.
+Figure out why and make it fast again

 - How do you align LSP symbols to the right
 - <Enter> in a quickfix buffer sometimes doesn't actually go to the selected thing.
 Fix!
  - Possibly related to ccls not being there (and causing an error)?